 My Observations

-It’s compact, and it has a front accessed water tank meaning that if you do push it under kitchen wall units you don’t have to pull it out to access the water tank, as you would with top accessed tanks, nevertheless of course, you’ll need some access to the top to put beans in the hopper.
+It’s compact, and it has a front accessed water tank meaning that if you do push it under kitchen wall units you don’t have to pull it out to access the water tank, as you would with top accessed tanks, however of course, you’ll need some access to the top to put beans in the hopper.

-When my fellow coffee botherers (my readers and viewers, so that now includes you) contact me telling me they’re on a tight budget and they simply want a modest to utilize bean to cup coffee makeking equipment that will last years, I usually recommend this machine or the Gaggia Brera if they have a slightly bigger budget.
+When my fellow coffee botherers (my readers and viewers, so that now includes you) contact me telling me they’re on a tight budget and they simply want a modest to utilize bean to cup coffee machine that will last years, I usually recommend this machine or the Gaggia Brera if they have a slightly bigger budget.

 Check Price – Amazon UKCheck Price – Currys